lene/here-intermodal-api-blog/README.md

 [Intermodal Routing API Documentation](http://developer.here.com/documentation/park-and-ride/) is there to help you.
 For more general questions how to use the HERE Javascript API, refer to the [HERE JavaScript API](https://developer.here.com/develop/javascript-api) documentation or the eight-part tutorial Linked above.
-Finally, if you run into a problem the documentation cannot solve, try asking questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/here-api).
+Finally, if you run into a problem the documentation cannot solve, please ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/here-api).

 Happy coding!